liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 Not all crawled content or metadata is useful to have in the search index, so the search schema has a list of useful types of content and metadata, called **managed properties**.
 The index only includes content and metadata from the managed properties.
 Examples of useful metadata for the index are the author and the title of a document.

 Search comes with relevant crawled properties mapped to managed properties.
 For example, crawled properties related to author map to a managed property related to author.
 If you add a managed property, you must map it to a crawled property to get content into the index.
-After the site, library, or list has been crawled, users can search for the content and metadata of new, or changed managed properties.
+After the site, library, or list is crawled, users can search for the content and metadata of new, or changed managed properties.
 See [Introducing Search Schema for SharePoint](/archive/blogs/tothesharepoint/introducing-search-schema-for-sharepoint-2013) for more info.

 > [!NOTE]
 > Numeric data in Microsoft Excel files isn't indexed.
 For example, the number "123456789" isn't indexed, but the string "PO123456789" is indexed.